-▶ 6f Strengthen opportunities to experience local cultural heritage
+6f Strengthen opportunities to experience local cultural heritage

 The cultural product in the Cairngorms is still comparatively weak and there appears to have been relatively little change in this area in the past five years.
-Some aspects of living culture can be presented through events, produce and arts and crafts as identified above.
+Some aspects of living culture can be presented through events (including music, dance etc.), produce and arts and crafts as identified above.
 Opportunities to strengthen access to, and interpretation of, historic sites and buildings should be pursued.

 A particular opportunity is to work with local community groups and civic societies on heritage projects.
 There are a number of examples of relevant initiatives around the Park.
 These can be helped with advice and support, including feasibility assessment, business planning, interpretation skills and marketing.
+This can build on the work of the Community Heritage Project which has been established to provide this kind of assistance.